 Carbon 14 dating of the hammer’s wooden handle would provide a pathway to best determine the age of the rock, as well as the hammer.
 Unfortunately, the hammer’s owner, Baugh, has only conducted private testing and has to date not published the results.
 The strongest criticism of the Baugh’s pre-flood theory comes from Glen J. Kuban, former creationist, computer programmer, and paleontology enthusiast, who states that “no clear evidence linking the hammer to any ancient formation has been presented.”

-Despite this, there are certain facts about the London Hammer which does shed some light on the mysterious tool.
+Despite this, there are certain facts about the London Hammer which do shed some light on the mysterious tool.

 Objects such as the London Hammer are commonly referred to as Out of Place Artifacts, or OOParts, anomalous objects that bring into question geology, archeology, and the natural history of the Earth.
 The physical facts of London Hammer are as follows: